The Inadequacy of the US State Department Report on Arms Exports Assurances: Part II

 [William Worster has taught public international law, the law of international organizations and international migration and refugee law at The Hague University of Applied Sciences for more than fifteen years]

 This is the second part of a post analyzing the US State Department Report on assurances it has received that exported arms will not be misused.
 In the first part, this post critiqued the analytical framework that the US State Department applied to assess the assurances it received.
-It concluded that the framework was insufficient because it asked only a few questions and largely avoiding obvious and necessary questions that would clearly assist in making a good faith determination of risk.
+It concluded that the framework was insufficient because it asked only a few questions and largely avoided obvious and necessary questions that would clearly assist in making a good faith determination of risk.
 And by omitting those questions, the analysis may already be a violation of the US’ international obligations.
 In this second part, this post will change gears to examine the evidence relied on by the State Department in completing its analysis within the – poorly constructed – framework.
 It concludes that, just as the framework was inadequate, the selection and analysis of evidence was also inadequate.
 As a result, if there were any doubts that the US was not in compliance with its obligations due to the analytical framework, it surely is in violation due to a lack of engagement with relevant evidence.
 The obviously insufficient report suggests that the US did not complete a good faith analysis of risk and may, in turn, not be in compliance with its international obligations.

 The US requested assurances from states receiving arms exports in order to comply with National Security Memorandum 20 (“NSM-20”).
 NSM-20 seeks to satisfy the US’ international and domestic legal obligations by requesting assurances from states when there is risk that exported arms will be misused.
 Among others, the international legal obligations come from the Geneva Conventions and Genocide Convention and require the US to prevent serious violations of international law by other states using arms exported from the US.
-The specificities of these obligations have been provided in an earlier post and many other authorities.
+The specifics of these obligations have been provided in an earlier post and by many other authorities.
 In short, those obligations oblige the US to make a prediction of risk.
 The obligation to prevent is only partially backwards-looking.
-Past practices may be relevant but only insofar as it bears on making a good faith attempt to predict the future behavior of another state.
+Past practices may be relevant but only insofar as they bear on making a good faith attempt to predict the future behavior of another state.
 As a part of this prediction, NSM-20 gives the US the option to request assurances – essentially a promise – that exported arms will not be misused.
 If the assurances are credible and reliable, then they convince the US that misuse is unlikely to happen.
 As such, any international obligations to prevent violations by prohibited export would not be implicated and the US would not violate its international obligations.

 Limitations on the Scope of the Inquiry